Graeham-Lee/BioPhysics-Project-2020/README.md

   calculating the deltaG of the single X amino acid to Alanine, considered as the deltaG of between the unfolded chains of the original and the sequence with mutation.

 #basic_setup.py
-  the main differences are excluding all the print command and including import.os. it is used as the fundation of the three script above.
+  the main differences from the original are excluding all the print command and including import.os. it is used as the fundation of the three script above.